Links

 Backup Rewards

-A fixed reward (much less than the Active Set reward) is split between the Backup Validators each Epoch.
-So long as a Backup Validators is Qualified (see Validator Types & States), rewards will be paid to it each heartbeat interval based on their stake, proportional to their share of staked FLIP in the total number of FLIP staked in Backup Validators.
-However, Individual Backup Validators can't earn more than Authority Validators.
+Backup Rewards are paid to each Backup reward-earning Validator each heartbeat interval based on their stake.
+This amount is proportional to their share of staked FLIP in the total number of FLIP staked in current Backup Validators.
+However, individual Backup reward-earning Validators can't earn more than Authority Validators.

 Backup Validators

 Instead of paying an equal reward to the Backup Validators, a fixed reward is distributed proportionally to Backup Validators based on their stake size.
-This is because we want to incentivise these Backup Validators to have the highest amount they can for the next auction, in which the highest bidding backup nodes would be included first if any Authorities drop out, and also to incentivise the nodes to hold onto their stakes and await the next auction if they don't make it in.
+This is to incentivise these Backup Validators to have the highest amount they can for the next auction, in which the highest bidding Backup Validators would be included first in newly available slots in the next Auction, and also to incentivise the nodes to hold onto their stakes and await the next auction if they don't make it in.

-For Backup Validators, we also allow bids to be placed outside of the normal auction cycle, and immediately reflect increased bids for Backup Validators in the rewards they are paid.
+For Backup Validators, increased bids for Backup Validators are immediately reflected by the rewards they are paid.
 This provides a direct and immediate incentive to stake as much as possible as soon as possible, both increasing total bidding and increasing the likelihood that these more active and collateralised Backup Validators will be included in the next set.

 The rules for Backup Validators are as follows:

-• A fixed reward of FLIP (much less than the Authority Set reward, 1% compared to ~7% of annual supply given to Authorities) is divided among the Backup Validators for a given Epoch.
+• A capped reward of FLIP (much less than the Authority Set reward, 1% compared to ~7% of annual supply given to Authorities) is divided among the Backup Validators for a given Epoch.

 • System limits prevent individual Backup Validators from earning more than Authority Validators, disincentivising self-exclusion from ceremonies with high stakes.

-• There is a limit on the number of Backup Validator slots - 1/3rd of the current Authority Set size.
-Any bidding node outside this limit will not be a Backup Validator.
+• There is a limit on the number of Validators that earn Backup Rewards- 1/3rd of the current Authority Set size.
+Any bidding node outside this limit will not be a Backup Validator, but may still be selected as a Secondary candidate in the Auctions.

 • So long as Backup Validator remains Qualified (including being Online), rewards will be paid to it based on their stake, proportional to their share of staked FLIP in the total number of FLIP staked in Backup Validators.